The BRIT Prairie

-Why an urban prairie?
+Why an Urban Prairie?

 The purpose of the prairie on the BRIT Landscape is to provide the public a glimpse of the aesthetics of natural or native landscapes, reduce BRIT’s demand for water resources, be a valuable source for research into restoration of prairies in urban environments, and provide a model for habitat restoration and ecological connectivity.
 The culture of the region arose in the context of prairies.
 Our goal is to reconnect contemporary Texans with the natural heritage that served as the substrate for the developing cultural heritage that was and is the Fort Worth region.
 If successful, recreating this important native system will help us conserve the nested cultural and natural history of Texas.

-Where is our Prairie situated?
+Where is Our Prairie Situated?

 BRIT's prairie is located between the East Cross Timbers and the Fort Worth prairie vegetation zones.
 The Cross Timbers (including the West Cross Timbers) and Prairies occupies the region south of the Red River between the Blackland Prairie to the east, the Rolling Plains to the West, and the Llano Basin and Edwards Plateau to the southwest and south.
 As a vegetation study done by Dyksterhuis in 1946 explains, the Fort Worth prairie is recognized by its lack of significant tree cover.
-Dyksterhuis reported Little Bluestem grass (Schizachyrium scoparius) to be the overwhelming dominant plant of the area, constituting nearly two-thirds of the total plant cover.
+Dyksterhuis reported Little Bluestem grass (Schizachyrium scoparium) to be the overwhelming dominant plant of the area, constituting nearly two-thirds of the total plant cover.
 Side-oats grama, Indian grass, and tall dropseed are other common species that make up the Fort Worth prairie.

 BRIT's Prairie History

 The underlying geology and soil hint toward BRIT's prairie being part of the floodplain of the Trinity river (now channelized), with Native Americans moving through the site to access resources found in and along the river.
-Two known archaeological sites close to the prairie (within 1/4 to 1/2 mile) indicate a paucity of stone tools and pottery sherds, but earth ovens constructed for the purpose of cooking onions and certain Camassia species and grinding stones were present.
+Two known archaeological sites close to the prairie (within 1/4- to 1/2-mile) indicate a paucity of stone tools and pottery sherds, but earth ovens constructed for the purpose of cooking onions and certain Camassia species and grinding stones were present.

-In order to restore the land to the native prairie it once was, we first had to understand what a native prairie located in a river's floodplain might look like.
+To restore the land to something closer to the native prairie it once was, we first had to understand what a native prairie located in a river's floodplain might look like.
 With BRIT Research Associate Dr. Tony Burgess leading the way, we searched for other prairies with similar parameters including soil type to use as a template for restoration.
 It may not be obvious, but plants typically adapt to specific soil conditions, including the microbial communities within.
 Structure of the soil, texture, pH, and presence or absence of organic matter are all important features that denote a particular soil type.
 Given the abuse that BRIT's prairie had most recently endured, would it be possible to simply plant the seeds and have the prairie come alive?

 A research plan was developed to test the effectiveness of live soil amendments as a restoration tool.
-Three experimental plots were delineated in the prairie.
-One plot was amended with the living soil transplanted from the local ranch, the middle plot serves as a control (no treatment), and the third was amended with a compost tea made from living prairie soil.
-These plots are regularly analyzed for microbial activity, vegetation characterization, and other characteristics.
+In November 2012, three experimental plots were delineated in the prairie.
+One plot was amended with the living soil transplanted from the local ranch; the middle plot served as a control (no treatment); and the third was amended with a compost tea made from living prairie soil.
+These plots were then analyzed over several years for microbial activity, vegetation characterization, and other characteristics.
 Dr. Bishnu Twanabasu, a professor at Weatherford College and BRIT Research Associate, brought his students to look at mycorrhizal fungi in the prairie and its relevance to the restoration process.
 Dr. Omar Harvey from Texas Christian University also brought students to the prairie, examining patterns of geochemistry and placing them in the context of land use and vegetation.